Workers at 6 Chicago-area Starbucks plan walkouts through Sunday

 The strikes are expected at stores that have unionized, targeting four Chicago locations and sites in Cary and Glenview.

-Workers at six Chicago-area Starbucks plan strikes lasting several hours from Friday morning through Sunday.
+Workers at six Chicago-area Starbucks on Friday began a series of short-term strikes expected to last through Sunday.

+Other walkouts are expected either Saturday or Sunday at 6350 N. Broadway and 6075 N. Lincoln Ave. and at two suburban locations, 620 Northwest Highway in Cary and 2760 Willow Road in Glenview.

-Union leaders said the Chicago-area strikes will be similar to job actions planned at about 100 Starbucks nationwide.
+The strikes coincide with similar job actions at nearly 100 other Starbucks nationwide.
 Workers previously have staged one-day walkouts at a few of the coffee shops.

 “In the face of flagrant hour cuts and needlessly harsh crackdowns on dress coding union apparel, we are left with little other option to address these injustices but to strike,” said Melissa Lee-Litowitz, a worker at the Glenview store, in a statement released by the union.